Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: 3D Bayesian FWI Example

 \subsection{Computational Cost}

-The inversion using the Uniform prior distribution (Figures \ref{fig:fwi3d_highf_3sections_uniform}a to \ref{fig:fwi3d_highf_3sections_uniform}d) is obtained by performing 5200 forward and adjoint simulations.
+The inversion using the uniform prior distribution (Figure \ref{fig:fwi3d_highf_3sections_uniform}) is performed within three frequency bands, each involving 200, 300 and 800 iterations for variational inference (optimisation) in the low, intermediate and high frequency bands respectively.
+In each iteration, 4 random samples are used to estimate expectations in the EBLO[$q(\mathbf{m})$] in equation \ref{eq:elbo}.
+Therefore, a total of 5200 samples, thus 5200 forward and adjoint simulations, are used to obtain the inversion results displayed in Figure \ref{fig:fwi3d_highf_3sections_uniform}.
 To further reduce the computational cost, we use a minibatch of 36 shot gathers, randomly selected from the total of 81 shots in each FWI simulation \cite{zhang20233}.
+For comparison, the same test conducted in \citet{zhang20233} were obtained using 4000, 400,000 and 80,000 samples (forward and adjoint simulations) when using automatic differentiation variational inference ADVI \cite[ADVI --][]{kucukelbir2017automatic}, Stein variational gradient descent \cite[SVGD --][]{liu2016stein}, and stochastic SVGD \cite[sSVGD --][]{gallego2018stochastic}, respectively.
+SVGD and sSVGD are far more expensive than PSVI; ADVI is computationally cheaper but provides biased inversion results with strongly underestimated posterior uncertainties \cite{zhang20233}.

-Note that in deterministic FWI, one would usually perform $\sim$100 iterations to obtain a reasonable result, and a full batch of 81 shots is often used at each iteration.
+Note that in linearised, deterministic FWI, one would usually perform $\sim$100 iterations to obtain a reasonable result, and a full batch of 81 shots is normally used at each iteration to provide accurate gradient information.
 Since forward simulation using 81 shot gathers would require 2.25 times more computation than that using a minibatch of 36 shots, the computational cost of 100 iterations implemented in deterministic FWI is equivalent to 225 forward evaluations performed in this study.

-With PSVI we therefore obtain reasonable probabilistic uncertainty estimates using only an order of magnitude more computation than deterministic FWI, from which no robust uncertainty information can be obtained.
-In addition, this single set of variational inversion results allows multiple posterior distributions corresponding to different prior pdf's to be produced using VPR, without any further FWI simulations \cite{zhao2024Variational}.
+With PSVI we therefore obtain reasonable probabilistic uncertainty estimates using only an order of magnitude more computation than deterministic FWI from which no robust uncertainty information can be obtained.
+In addition, this single set of variational inversion results allows multiple posterior distributions corresponding to different prior pdf's to be produced using VPR, without any further FWI simulations even in 3D.